geoalgo/slurmpilot/README.md

 * medium: allow to stop all jobs in CLI
 * medium: allow to submit list of jobs until all executed
 * medium: rename SlurmWrapper to SlurmPilot
+* medium: rerun/restart job (useful in case of transient error)
+* medium: download in batch
 * low: support numerating suffix "-1", "-2" instead of random names
 * low: doc for handling python dependencies
 * low: remove logging info ssh